 Data Generation

-First and foremost, we will generate a PPI network consisting of proteins that function in either exocytosis, endocytosis, or in both processes (as well as their interacting partners?).
-First, the biologically relevant pathways (exocytosis, endocytosis, and?) will be determined using the KEGG database (KEGG citation).
-Next, the proteins (and gene products) that make up these pathways will be identified and sent to the BIOGRID database (BIOGRID citation).
-The interactions between these proteins will then be constructed into a single PPI network (the ‘Full’ set).
+First and foremost, we will generate a PPI network consisting of proteins that function in either exocytosis, endocytosis, or in both processes.
+First, the biologically relevant pathways (exocytosis and endocytosis) will be determined using the KEGG database(Kanehisa and Goto, 2000).
+Next, the proteins (and gene products) that make up these pathways will be identified and sent to the BIOGRID database (Chatr-Aryamontri et al., 2015).
+The interactions between these proteins will then be constructed into a single PPI network.

 Rich-Club Analysis